radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/17-security-commands.md

 ## fips-mode-enable

 This command enables FIPS mode.
-For details on FIPS mode, see the [RadiantOne FIPS Mode Guide](/radiantone-fips-mode-guide/01-overview).
+For details on FIPS mode, see the [Enabling FIPS Mode](/hardening-guide/04-securing-data-in-transit/#enable-fips-mode).

 >[!note] This command must be run on all nodes.